XFY9326/BSELauncher/README.md

 This BSE.py script is based on commit '29b943e'.

-The BSE used here adds the parameter specifying the output file path.
+The BSE used here adds the parameter specifying the output file path and set `verbose=False` in `Trader_PRZI`.